 Provided a valid eviction notice has been served, example section 8, 21 or notice to Quit, upon expiry of the eviction notice you can go to court, that is if the tenant has failed to vacate the let property.

 (a) Section 8 & 21 eviction notices are usually for; Assured Shorthold Tenancy

 (b) Section 8 notice can also be used for; Assured tenancy

 (c) Notice Quit is usually for; common law tenancy, Company let or license an agreement

 Seek advice before serving any notices on the tenant, and ensure you are fully complaint with your legal obligations.
 If you have failed to comply with your legal obligations, then your notice may be deemed as invalid.
-Click your obligations to see what they are.

 2. Evict a tenant using the accelerated possession?
 The accelerated route is possession under section 21.
 You cannot claim rent arrears under this route.
 The accelerated route is no longer accelerated in some cases, it may take longer than your standard fixed date route.
 Read more